the-refinery/sparkpost_rails/README.md

   c.api_key = 'YOUR API KEY'
 end
 ```
+Note that an initializer file is not required to use this gem.
+If an initializer is not provided, default values will be used.
+See ["Additional Configuration"](#additional-configuration) below for a list of all the default settings.

 In each environment configuration file from which you want to send emails via Sparkpost, (i.e. `config/environments/production.rb`) add